 General principles of the accelerated OD/MSc program

+Please note that this program is only available to current University of Waterloo Doctor of Optometry students.
 An accelerated Doctor of Optometry and Master's program is one in which it is deemed academically advantageous to treat the educational process leading through the OD to the MSc degree as a continuous unit, while at the same time satisfying the requirements for both degrees.

 The following are general conditions of the accelerated OD/Master's program: